Curriculum Master Business Informatics

 Learning Outcomes:

-The students are able to independently develop goal-oriented topics for scientific papers, they demonstrate the ability to build up scientific lines of argumentation and understand the importance of methodical procedures.
+The alumni are able to independently develop goal-oriented topics for scientific papers, they demonstrate the ability to build up scientific lines of argumentation and understand the importance of methodical procedures.
 They are capable of networked thinking and synthetic synopsis.
 They know the publication life cycle including the review process.
 Furthermore, they are able to assess quality aspects of scientific work in terms of content, form and structure.

 Superior module: